Contact

 From as far back as I remember, I've loved both wildlife and art.
 I grew up in the small, rural New Hampshire town of New Ipswich.
 In my free time I was always either out fishing, searching for turtles and snakes or I was painting.
 My father was a biology teacher and our home hosted a large menagerie of animals, including a turtle named Heathcliff and two pigeons named Mel and Leroy.

 Today things haven’t changed much.
-I am a professional artist, and I work from a home I share with my wife (to whom I proposed in a field full of buffalo), my tortoise, Eddie, my two dogs Roo and Monte and my snake Ernie.
+I am a professional artist, and I work from a home I share with my wife (to whom I proposed in a field full of buffalo), my tortoise, Eddie, my two dogs Roo and Josie and my snake Ernie.

 I received a degree from the Art Institute of Boston in Illustration in 2006.
-Three years later, in 2009, my father, retired from teaching, and I received a contract to write and illustrate a book for the University Press of New England titled "Freshwater Fish of the Northeast."
+Three years later, in 2009, my father, retired from teaching, and I received a contract to write and illustrate a book for the University Press of New England titled Freshwater Fish of the Northeast.
 My father wrote the text while I created all the illustrations.
-It took us five months to complete this project which contained 61 different species of fish.
 A lot of fishing was done during the process of researching this book--or, as we liked to tell people, we took many “business trips.”
 We started a species competition with the goal being who could catch the most species of fish that spring and summer.
 The book was released in the spring of 2010 and won the 2010 National Outdoor Book Awards Design and Artistic Merit category.
-My book on Reptiles and Amphibians a few years later, titled The Snake and the Salamander: Reptiles and Amphibians from Maine to Virginia also won a National Outdoor Book Award for Nature and the Environment.
-In 2023, I had two new books which I illustrated come out, both published by HarperCollins and written by bestselling author, Sy Montgomery.
-The New York Times national bestseller “Of Time and Turtles: Mending the World, Shell by Shattered Shell”, and the award winning picture book, “The Book of Turtles.
+A few years later, another book he illustrated, titled The Snake and the Salamander: Reptiles and Amphibians from Maine to Virginia also won a National Outdoor Book Award for Nature and the Environment.

 I feel it's crucial not just to document these marvelous species I paint; it's even more important to me to have a hand in saving them from extinction.
 Among reptiles alone, 196 species are presently critically endangered.
 That's why I'm a signature member of Artists for Conservation.
 That's why I often create artwork specifically to donate proceeds from its sale for conservation--as I recently did for the radiated tortoises I met in Madagascar.
-I'm grateful to use my talent to not only raise awareness about these gorgeous animals, but help keep them alive on the planet we human newcomers are lucky to share with them.
+I'm grateful to use my talent to not only raise awareness about these gorgeous animals but help keep them alive on the planet we human newcomers are lucky to share with them.